Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 Measuare how much carbon is emitted by a machine , Using a NodeMCU along with C02 sesnsors.

 ### What is Climate !
-Climate can be different for different seasons, Although we can defined climate as the usual weather of a place.It is normal to have diffent climates ,nevertheless, we have to know what is normal ?
+Climate can be different for different seasons, Although we can defined climate as the usual weather of a place.
+It is normal to have diffent climates.
+Nevertheless, we have to know what is normal.
+You're probably thinking, how do we know if the Earth's climate is normal ?
 To answer this , we have to understand what Climate change is.

 ### Climate Change ?
 Climate change is a change in the usual weather found in a place.
 The changes can be experienced in a number of way.
 For instance ,increase in the climate's temperature or